ankitkrmehta/SimonGame/readme.md

 # Ankit Kumar
-# HTML/CSS/JS & DOM - Drum Kit
+# HTML/CSS/JS & DOM - Simon Game

 - [About this project](#about)
 - [Features](#features)